Preface: Some Context

 - Surgery and Process Focus: People outside the transsexual community, especially guys, love to hear all about the mechanics of transition.
 They cringe with excited horror at descriptions of genital surgery, leer at breast implant procedures and want every scalpel slice diagrammed and illustrated for their shivering, fascinated disgust.
 Most trans-focused documentaries focus on these mechanical aspects of transition and have included the seemingly required blood-drenched surgical porn disguised as “operating room footage”.
 Non-trans people seem to love to cringe at the sight of genitals being carved up, and there are many freaky transition fetishists who are mesmerized by the sight of gory sex-change surgery, too.
 Transsexual people themselves are interested in understanding the procedures that they may someday undergo, but this wise self-education is very different from the body-parts obsessed surgery porn that is usually a part of documentaries.
 I personally find surgical footage revolting, and for me, the nitty-gritty of one’s vaginoplasty was better kept a private experience.
 For most transsexual women, vaginoplasty and other surgeries are just a part of the journey to their target gender.
 Far too many documentaries make the transformation itself and the gory surgery the entire focus of their film, or the “big finale”.
 For many transsexual women who choose to have surgery, having vaginoplasty marks the beginning of their new life assimilated into the community of women.
 Few filmmakers ever look at what happens once the surgical landmarks have been passed, so we are left being portrayed as eternal debutantes, preparing for the big moment and then once it happens, the credits roll.

-This process focus is mostly due to the camera always being in the hands of cluelessly fascinated straight people, or gay/lesbian people who think they understand because they really liked “Priscilla, Queen of the Desert”.
+This process focus is mostly due to the camera always being in the hands of cluelessly fascinated straight people, closeted cross-dresser fetishists, or gay men who think they understand trans people because they really liked “Priscilla, Queen of the Desert”.

 - The Four “P’s”: Unfortunately most filmmakers (certainly not all… but most) pull a cardboard sketch of transsexuality out of their store of ideas and use it to illustrate one of four basic types, the “Four P’s“: